-Daniel Zeichner MP will get behind the counter at the Cambridge Cheese Company to serve eco-concerned customers who have brought their own containers to buy the shop’s tasty cheese, olives, chutneys and preserves this Friday 21 June at 1.15pm at the Cambridge Cheese Company, All Saints Passage, Cambridge, CB2 3LS
+Daniel Zeichner MP got behind the counter at the Cambridge Cheese Company to serve eco-concerned customers who have brought their own containers to buy the shop’s tasty cheese, olives, chutneys and preserves.

 Mr Zeichner is holding a special summit to discuss how to cut down on food packaging ahead of a debate he is leading in Parliament in response to a petition signed by 200,000 people calling for businesses to do more.